bcatctr/paraLDA/index.md

 The above figure shows that both the topic-word table and document-topic table are very sparse.
 The

 ### Distributed LDA

+Since the Gibbs sampling part of the LDA algorithm is essentially sequential, we have to use modified algorithm that approximate the original algorithm in order to exploit parallelism.
+The basic LDA algorithm needs to iterate through the words of the whole corpus and update the distribution one by one.
+After tens or thousands of iterations, the distribution will converge and stop to change.
+To exploit parallelism, we need to use multiple workers.
+Each worker will be assigned with a sub-corpus and compute local distribution based on the sub-corpus.
+After each iteration, according to the different design, the workers will either communicate with each other or communicate with master nodes to update the global distribution.
 <div style="text-align:center"><img src ="./Basic_Idea.png" /></div>
+Noticing that this design's difference with original LDA algorithm.
+In this design, the global distribution will be updated by a 'batch' mode, rather than word by word.
+So convergence will differ from the original algorithm.
+If we have N worker nodes, these nodes will have 1/N workload each iteration comparing to original algorithm.
+So the running speed of each iteration will be much faster.
+But typically it needs more iterations to converge.

+We implemented and compared two distribution model: synchronized and asynchronized model.
+We used MPI message passing interface to implement the communication between different processes.

+Synchronized model:
 <div style="text-align:center"><img src ="./sync.png" /></div>
+Synchronized model is also known as Bulk Synchronous Parallel (BSP).
+The key idea is that all the worker nodes are equal.
+There will be a synchronization barrier after each iteration and workers can communicate with each other during this barrier.
+So the communication and computation parts have a clear boundary and the whole system's speed will be bounded by a slow worker.
+In our implementation, the global distribution consists of global topic word table and global topic table.
+These two global tables are simply equals to the sum of each local table.
+So we will call MPI_Allreduce after each iteration to let worker get the latest global distribution.
+Since MPI is a symmetric execution model, this MPI_Allreduce implies a synchronization barrier between iterations.

 <div style="text-align:center"><img src ="./async.png" /></div>

 Tell us how your implementation works.
 Your description should be sufficiently detailed to provide the course staff a basic understanding of your approach.
 Again, it might be very useful to include a figure here illustrating components of the system and/or their mapping to parallel hardware.

 Describe the technologies used.
 What language/APIs?
 What machines did you target?